Housing

 Transition St Andrews have put together a letter you can use as a base for writing to your landlord, asking them to consider improving the energy efficiency of your home.
 Download and amend the letter as necessary.

-As of November 28th 2022, the UK Government announced funding for the ECO+ scheme (now called the Great British Insulation Scheme) which aims to improve the energy efficiency of homes.
+The UK Government’s Great British Insulation Scheme) aims to improve the energy efficiency of homes.
 The majority of the funding will be given to homes in Council Tax bands A-E, and that have an Energy Performance Certificate (EPC) rating of D or below.
 You can find out your home's EPC rating by visiting the dedicated website.
-The scheme was due to open in summer 2023, and will include support with getting insulation.
 If you rent your home privately, landlords are able to take advantage of the scheme provided that the eligibility criteria are met.

 Renting

 Most tenancies in Scotland are private residential tenancies (PRT).
 If you have a PRT, you have some protections from frequent rent increases, as your landlord cannot increase you rent more than once a year, and they must give you 3 months’ notice of this.
-If you feel any rent increase (which will be after March 2023) is unreasonable, you can report it to a rent officer who can decide if the increase is acceptable or not.
+If you feel any rent increase is unreasonable, you can report it to a rent officer who can decide if the increase is acceptable or not.
 The Scottish Government have put together information on renting in Scotland.

 If you have a private residential tenancy, you can check it against the model agreement on the Scottish Government’s website.